loiccattani/html-video-automator/README.md

 # HVA - HTML Video Automator

-Encode your videos in all formats required for HTML5 video playback, generate poster image and HTML document, publish all files to your web server and archive the sources elsewhere.
+Encode your videos in formats required for HTML5 video playback, generate poster image and HTML document, publish all files to your web server and archive sources elsewhere.
 1-Click.

 HTML Video Automator is a ruby application that let you convert and publish videos for the web, easily.
 It make use of the HTML5 `<video>` element for browsers supporting it, and provide a Flash fallback for others.